somaniarushi/me/content/blog/labs.md

 - Create more product-driven engineers around Berkeley through product-design consulting
 - Create spaces for builders around campus
 - Accelerate startup ideas

 and more.
 Most of these communities are pretty young, created no more than 3-4 years ago, by students no different than us.
 There's no set of rules, or consitutions, or by-laws — the culture, structure, and initiatives of every organization can be easily ammended, and indeed improved as per necessary.
+There's nothing we can't change, nothing we can't try.

 Despite all of this, I find that a lot of communities around Berkeley have a lot of inertia.
 There's an aversion to taking big risks, to trying new things that might fail.
 A lot of clubs let old strucutres persist, long after the culture around them has changed.